sagarmal624/FeignClientWithSpringBoot/README.md

  application 1: end point

 http://localhost:8090/app1/employee/save

-If you hit this url... internaly the employee is going to application 2 to save.
+If you hit this url... internaly the employee is going to application_2 end point(http://localhost:8090/app2/employee/save) to save.

 # How to register feign client.